-Suncor's ratings are underpinned by the Company’s (1) significant size (production of 766,000 barrels of oil equivalent per day and refinery throughput of 436,500 barrels per day in Q1 2022), (2) highly integrated upstream and downstream operations, (3) long-life, low-decline oil sands assets, (4) capital flexibility and operational efficiency, and (5) favourable liquidity profile.
-Suncor's ratings are constrained by its (1) exposure to lower-margin nonupgraded bitumen production, (2) high concentration of oil-producing assets in Western Canada, (3) operational reliability and workplace safety performance at its oil sands operations, and (4) increasing environmental regulations and cost pressures.
+Suncor's ratings are underpinned by the Company’s (1) size with production of 755,000 barrels of oil equivalent per day (boe/d) projected (based on the midpoint of Company guidance) in 2023 and refinery capacity of 466,000 barrels per day (bbls/d), (2) highly integrated upstream and downstream operations that enable the Company to capture margin throughout the entire value chain, (3) long-life, low-decline oil sands assets, (4) capital flexibility and operational efficiency, and (5) positive liquidity profile.
+Suncor's ratings are tempered by its (1) exposure to lower-margin nonupgraded bitumen production, (2) concentration of producing assets in Western Canada that are 100% weighted to crude oil, (3) operational reliability and workplace safety performance issues at its oil sands operations, and (4) mounting environmental regulations and cost pressures.

-The Company's credit metrics strengthened significantly in 2021 as crude oil prices rebounded and refined product margins recovered from the negative economic consequences of the Coronavirus Disease (COVID-19) pandemic.
-Suncor produced a free cash flow surplus (FCF; cash flow after capital expenditures (capex) and dividends) in 2021 of $4.1 billion ($5.9 billion when including working capital changes).
-The Company used its FCF surplus mainly to buy back shares and reduce total indebtedness by 15% to $18.4 billion.
-In 2021, the Company's key lease-adjusted debt-to-cash flow ratio improved to 1.79 times (x) from 5.60x in 2020 and the lease-adjusted EBIT interest coverage ratio increased to 6.46x.
-Both ratios were still outside the “A” range.
-Suncor’s lease-adjusted debt-to-capital ratio, which improved as well to 33.4% in 2021, was within the “A” range.
+The Company's credit metrics strengthened materially in 2022 as crude oil prices and refinery margins rose to exceptionally high levels.
+Suncor produced a free cash flow surplus (FCF; cash flow after capital expenditures (capex) and dividends) before working capital changes in 2022 of $10.38 billion ($8.0 billion when accounting for working capital changes).
+The Company employed the FCF surplus largely to reduce total indebtedness by 15% to $15.62 billion at YE2022 and repurchase shares.
+In 2022, the Company's key lease-adjusted debt-to-cash flow ratio improved to 0.86 times (x), and the lease-adjusted EBIT interest coverage ratio increased to 17.3x, the strongest in several years.

-If the Company’s lease-adjusted debt-to-cash flow ratio is consistently near 1.0x, DBRS Morningstar may consider a positive rating action.
-On the other hand, should oil prices drop to USD 40/bbl or below and the Company’s key credit metrics weaken materially for an extended period, DBRS Morningstar may take a negative rating action.
+If the Company can consistently achieve, historically and looking forward, a key lease-adjusted debt-to-cash flow ratio at 1.0x or below, DBRS Morningstar may consider a positive rating action.
+On the other hand, should oil prices fall to USD 45/bbl or less, and the Company’s key credit metrics weaken materially for an extended period of time, DBRS Morningstar may take a negative rating action.

 DBRS Morningstar considered carbon and greenhouse gas (GHG) costs as a relevant environmental factor for Suncor.
-This factor is relevant because ever-increasing environmental regulations in Canada targeting the reduction of GHG emissions will likely limit the growth potential and add costs for all oil and gas companies in Canada and in particular for Suncor, which has greater exposure to more carbon-intensive oil sands developments.
-Suncor is in a stronger position today to face the challenges associated with reducing GHG emissions than it was a couple of years ago.
-Suncor has deleveraged the balance sheet to provide for much needed financial flexibility to navigate the energy transition path.
+This factor is relevant because ever-increasing environmental regulations in Canada targeting the reduction of GHG emissions will likely limit the growth potential and add costs for all oil and gas companies in Canada and in particular for Suncor, which has greater exposure to more carbon-intensive oil sands developments and downstream assets.
+Suncor is in a stronger position today to face the challenges associated with reducing GHG emissions than a few years ago.
+Suncor has an action plan to reduce its GHG emissions by 10 megatonnes/year through 2030 and it has the financial flexibility and resources to navigate the energy transition path.